said-alrove/social-proof-section-sass/README.md

 This is a solution to the [Social proof section](https://www.frontendmentor.io/challenges/social-proof-section-6e0qTv_bA).
 Frontend Mentor challenges help you improve your coding skills by building realistic projects.

+> **Note:** in order to avoid large names, the URL of this project is an abbreviation of the name of this repository (social-proof-section-sass -> spss) with its unique ID (for less problems with names already taken).

 ## Screenshot

 ![](design/screenshot.png)